 (including pain control) for PLWH 15 years old or older must be based on a comprehensive individual treatment plan.
 Prosthodontics: A unit of services is defined as one (1) Prosthodontics visit.
 Financial Eligibility: Income at or below 300% Federal Poverty Guidelines.
 Maximum amount that may be funded by Ryan White/State Services per PLWH is \$3,000/year.
-Eligibility for Services: Person living with HIV; Adult resident of Houston HSDA Agency Requirements (TRG Only): To ensure that Ryan White is payer of last resort, Agency and/or dental providers (clinicians) must be Medicaid certified and enrolled in all Dantal Plans offered to Tayon STAD DIVISION BUILDING in all Dental Plans offered to Texas STAR+PLUS eligible PLWH in the Houston EMA/HSDA.
-Agency/providers must ensure Medicaid certification and billing capability for STAR+PLUS eligible PLWH remains current throughout the contract term.
-Agency must document that the primary PLWH care dentist has 2 years prior experience treating HIV disease and/or on-going HIV educational programs that are documented in personnel files and updated regularly.
+Eligibility for Services: Person living with HIV; Adult resident of Houston HSDA Agency Requirements (TRG Only): To ensure that Ryan White is payer of last resort, Agency and/or dental providers (clinicians) must be Medicaid certified and enrolled in all Dental Plans offered to Texas STAR+PLUS eligible PLWH in the Houston EMA/HSDA.
+Agency/providers must ensure Medicaid certification and billing capability for STAR+PLUS eligible PLWH G. CD Agency must document that the primary PLWH care dentist has 2 years prior experience treating HIV disease and/or on-going HIV educational programs that are documented in personnel files and updated regularly.
 Dental facility and appropriate dental staff must maintain Texas licensure/certification and follow all applicable OSHA requirements for PLWH management and laboratory protocol.
 Staff Requirements: State of Texas dental license; licensed dental hygienist and state radiology certification for dental assistants.
 Special Requirements (TRG Only): Must comply with the Houston EMA/HSDA Standards of Care.
 The agency must comply with the DSHS Oral Health Care Standards of Care .
 The agency must have policies and procedures in place that comply with the standards prior to delivery of the service.
 Oral Health Care services can be delivered via telehealth and must follow applicable federal and State of Texas privacy laws.

-FY 2023 RWPC "How to Best Meet the Need" Decision Process
+FY 2024 RWPC "How to Best Meet the Need" Decision Process

-Step in Process: Co ouncil Date: 06/09/2022
+Step in Process: Co ouncil Date: 06/08/2023

-Recommendations: Approved: Y: No: If approve ed with changes list
+Recommendations: Approved: Y: No: Approved With Changes: If approved with changes list changes below:

-Approved With Changes: changes b elow:

 1.

 2.

 3.

-Step in Process: St eering Committee Date: 06/02/2022
+Step in Process: St eering Committee Date: 06/01/2023

-Recommendations: Approved: Y: No: If approve ed with changes list
+Recommendations: Approved: Y: No: Approved With Changes: If approve changes b ed with changes list elow:

-Approved With Changes: changes b -

 1.

 2.

 3.

-Step in Process: Q uality Improvement Committe ee Date: 05/03/2022
+Step in Process: Q uality Improvement Committe ee Date: 05/2023

-Recommendations: Approved: Y: No: If approve ed with changes list
+Recommendations: Approved: Y: No: Approved With Changes: If approve changes b ed with changes list elow:

-Approved With Changes: changes b elow:

 1.

 2.

 3.

-Step in Process: H TBMTN Workgroup #2 Date: 04/19/2022
+TBMTN Workgroup #2 Date: 04/19/2023

 Recommendations: Financial Eligibility:

 1.

 2.

+3.